 * Maybe avoid thinking in terms of agreement or disagreement with feedback.
 In some ways, agreement and disagreement are irrelevant.
 The ideas of right and wrong don’t really apply in creative writing; you’re not writing a technical manual (and clear-cut ideas of right and wrong don’t always apply even there).
 Instead, simply listen, then hold everything that seems relevant in suspension (maybe along with some of the stuff that seems irrelevant), and then act upon it through revising and drafting to take the work where it needs to go.

 (I admit I sometimes get irritated when writers tell me they ‘agree’ or ‘disagree’ with what I say – and not just because I am NEVER wrong!
 But it can suggest we’ve been talking at cross purposes.
 I’m delighted if writers ‘disagree’ 100% with things I raise but are then prompted to act on their writing in ways that make it stronger.
-The suggestions I put across are never/rarely hard and fast ideas that are waiting for acceptance.
-They are usually intended as ideas for thinking about.
-So the idea of disagreement/agreement seems moot at this stage, or premature.
-Or simply not really relevant.
+The suggestions I make are not meant as hard and fast ideas waiting for acceptance, but intended as ideas for thinking about.
 Feedback is often about exploring departure points for future drafts, and sometimes it’s good for a reader to get provocative suggestions or comments, which can often spur.
 Sometimes writers need to be challenged.
 Or: writing needs a challenge.
 There is too much undercooked writing out there.
-Come on, we can do better!)
+Come on, we can do better!
+So the idea of disagreement/agreement seems moot at this stage, or premature.
+Or simply not really relevant.)

 * Be systematic.
 Create a system – not least as it will take your ego and neuroses out of consideration.